pith/docs/docs/getting-started/distribution/index.md

 # Archetypes and generators

-The distribution also contains multiple archetypes related to
+The distribution also contains archetypes for different patterns.
+They provide an easy way to start developping java web applications, batches, implement domains and rest modules.